sh1v-max/Front-End_Projects/Projects/02_Focus-on-Today/README.md

-taxed # Focus on Today
+# Focus on Today

-"Focus on Today" is a simple kinda to-do app.
+`Focus on Today` is a simple kinda to-do app.

 ### Features:
 - **Allow you to add up to 3 tasks**: Add up to three daily goals and mark them as completed with just a click.